Author: Ellie St. Aubin

 While we may not all be as high-profile, glamorous or comical as any of these guys, our work sure is as interesting (at least in our own humble opinion).
 Sometimes the challenge lies in getting others to understand the reality of our jobs and what we can and cannot do for our cases.

-But keep in mind….
-A lot of records that you might think would be private are actually not!
+But keep in mind, a lot of records that you might think would be private are actually not!
 You would be surprised what records are available through the Freedom of Information Act (FOIA).
 For example, although medical records are not obtainable due to HIPPA laws, there are legal ways to find out if someone has received care at a medical facility and, in certain counties, if they owe money to a medical facility.
-Incarceration records; copies of recreational licenses; driving records; government employee’s personnel file; and more can be available through FOIA request.
+Incarceration records, copies of recreational licenses, driving records, government employees’ personnel files, and more can be available through FOIA request.
 The important thing to remember is that these rules and regulations differ by country, state and sometimes even county.

 Myth #5: Private Investigators Provide All Computer-Generated Results When It Comes to Research

 Truth: Unfortunately, this could be true in some cases, which is why it is so important to do your research on an investigator before hiring them.
 There are dozens of online search engines out there now, where you plug in a name and receive an address, phone number, relatives’ names, criminal history – you name it.